 We somehow managed to get through the next few days without any drama until the night before we were returning home.
 Remember, we had driven here.
 I woke up with a tummy bug and all that goes with that distressing condition.
 I won’t go into details as many of you have been there.
 Suffice to say that while on route to Calais, I made a call at every service station between Girona and Bourg-en -Bresse.
 Now if you know the geography of France you will be saying to yourself ‘thon’s a funny route to take to Calais’.
 It was you see pre sat nav days.
 As a result of me moaning and groaning in the back, the big son misread the map and we ended up 80 kilometres to the East, heading for the Italian border.
 However that was one of the better parts of the holiday.
 We booked into a beautifully quaint hotel, and watched an exhilarating thunderstorm from the comfort of our rooms.You will be glad to hear if you stayed with me this long, that we arrived home safely, marriage still intact.

 So enjoy your foreign holidays.
 I’m content to stay at home and potter in my garden.
-I will have a couple of breaks at the beautiful Mount Juliet in Kilkenny.
+I might have a couple of breaks at the beautiful Mount Juliet in Kilkenny but haven’t had the courage to do that for a while and now with Covid it’s probably on the back burner.
 And if the weather’s fine, well, that’s a bonus.